 How Do I Configure the Delphinium Course Settings?

 Delphinium centralizes some settings that are used by multiple Delphinium components in the Delphinium Course Setting tab.
 Not all Delphinium layouts contain components that use all, or even any, of these settings.
 However, it is good practice to configure these settings at the beginning of each semester or term when you first set up your Delphinium page.
+Most of these settings are configured during the Delphinium onboarding steps and can be edited in the Delphinium Course Settings.
 These settings include:

 On the Delphinium page, in Teacher or Periscope View, click the Settings icon in the top right corner of the page